Byadiso/ryaneza/README.md

 # PROJECT OVERVIEW

-**rentowacu**is a platform where people can create and/or search properties for sale or rent.
+**ryaneza** is a platform where people can search fruits and vegetables for buying or get a delivery at door.
 It was built from using javascritpt, node, HTML , CSS.

--   The user interface link : https://byadiso.github.io/rentowacu/
+-   The user interface link : https://byadiso.github.io/ryaneza/
--   Live app is hosted on heroku : https://rentowacu.herokuapp.com
+-   Live app is hosted on heroku : https://ryaneza.herokuapp.com

 # FEATURES

 -   user can Sign in
 -   user can login
 -   user can view
--   user can view specific property
+-   user can view specific fruit or vegetable
--   user can view user property
+-   user can view user fruit or vegetable
--   user can delete his property
+-   user admin can delete his fruit or vegetable
 -   user can add property to the cart
 -   user can do simple payment
--   user can modify or mark his property as booked
+-   user can modify or mark his fruit or vegetable as bought
+-   user can view purchase history
--   user can book and pay his apartment
+-   user can return bad good (fruits or vegetables)

 # DEMO